ndur0/WindowsCoreDeviceInfo/README.md

     // open in HxD editor, select all, edit, copy as -> C
     // paste between curly braces * dont forget to add the size ie: ENTER SIZE HERE

+dllmain.cpp has a 'Launcher' function to handle code injection.
+I Opted for local APC NtTestAlert (QueueUserAPC) technique, however, this can be changed to something else.

 All credit to Clement Labro (itm4n)
 For more information: